rroxas21/presence-documentation/docs/installation.md

 #### Step 3: Open and Build the Project

 1. Open the app project in Xcode.
+2. Go to Window > Devices and Simulators
+3. Find Vision Pro: listed in the left-hand column under "Devices"
-2. In the top navigation bar, select your connected Apple Vision Pro as the deployment target.
+4. Select your Vision Pro and click the "Pair" button
+5. A code will appear on your Mac and you'll need to enter it on your Vision Pro when prompted
-3. Select the appropriate build scheme for your app.
+6. Select the appropriate build scheme for your app.
-4. Click the "Run" button (▶️) in the Xcode toolbar or use shortcut `⌘R`.
+7. Click the "Run" button (▶️) in the Xcode toolbar or use shortcut `⌘R`.

 #### Step 4: Authorize App Installation

 1. When prompted on your Apple Vision Pro, look at the notification and select "Allow" to install the developer app.
 2. Wait for the installation to complete.
 The app will automatically launch after successful installation.

-### Method 2: From Google Drive

-#### Step 1: Prepare the App Package

-1. Ensure you have an IPA file or TestFlight invitation link for your app.
-2. Upload the IPA file to your Google Drive account.

-#### Step 2: Install from Google Drive (TestFlight Method)

-1. On your Mac, open a browser and navigate to your Google Drive.
-2. Locate the TestFlight invitation link document or email.
-3. While wearing your Apple Vision Pro, open Safari.
-4. Navigate to your Google Drive account or open the shared link.
-5. Click on the TestFlight invitation link.
-6. Follow the on-screen instructions to redeem the code and install the app via TestFlight.

-#### Step 3: Install from Google Drive (Direct IPA Method - for Enterprise Distribution)

-1. On your Mac, download the IPA file from Google Drive.
-2. Connect your Apple Vision Pro to your Mac.
-3. Launch Xcode.
-4. Go to Window → Devices and Simulators.
-5. Select your connected Apple Vision Pro in the left sidebar.
-6. In the "Installed Apps" section, click the "+" button.
-7. Navigate to and select the IPA file you downloaded.
-8. Click "Open" to install the app on your device.

-### Method 3: From GitHub
+## Installing Presence app from github to Xcode (if not already installed)

 #### Step 1: Clone the Repository